cristiancasd/leal-microservices-ddd/README.md

 	- Create a Dynamo table named leal-redeem-points with partition key  (id:string)

 2. To test (go to aws page)
-	- Create a Dynamo table named leal-score with partition key  (documentCc:number)
+	- Create a Dynamo table named leal-score-testing with partition key  (documentCc:number)
-	- Create a Dynamo table named leal-add-points with partition key  (id:string)
+	- Create a Dynamo table named leal-add-points-testing with partition key  (id:string)
-	- Create a Dynamo table named leal-redeem-points with partition key  (id:string)
+	- Create a Dynamo table named leal-redeem-points-testing with partition key  (id:string)

 ## Use App in kubernetes (Docker-deskpot)